rctsang/yt-play-together/README.md

 ### Tug O War

+*not started*

 ### Maze Game

-I'll be using Wilson's Algorithm to generate mazes, code modified so that the maze will be generated on a binary grid.
+I'll be using [Wilson's Algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Wilson's_algorithm) to generate mazes, code modified so that the maze will be generated on a binary grid.
 The example I used was found on this [stackexchange post](https://codereview.stackexchange.com/questions/227660/maze-generator-animator-in-python)

 The code itself was mostly copied from another [pygame maze tutorial](https://pythonspot.com/maze-in-pygame/) The game is endless.
 You start on the yellow square and try to get to the blue one.